 Geo Rutherford, a white woman in a white sweater, with short brown hair, in her Art Studio

-Geo currently resides on a spooky lake in Sauk City, Wisconsin, with her dog, Padfoot.
+Geo lives on a (fittingly) spooky lake in Sauk City, Wisconsin, with her dog, Padfoot, where she is usually painting, writing, or researching her next watery mystery.

 My Great Lakes Artwork can be found here: